tldr-pages/tldr/pages/common/llvm-dis.md

 > Converts LLVM bitcode files into human-readable LLVM Intermediate Representation (IR).
 > More information: <https://www.llvm.org/docs/CommandGuide/llvm-dis.html>.

-- Print a bitcode file as LLVM IR to stdout:
+- Convert a bitcode file as LLVM IR and write the result to stdout:

 `llvm-dis {{path/to/input.bc}} -o -`